 In the College of Business and Innovation, class rank is determined as follows:

 Students receive advising concerning their academic program from the college professional advisors located in the Office of Student Retention and Academic Success in the Savage and Associates Business Complex room 3130.
 Students may self-select which of the COBI advisors to work with or the office will make recommendations based on need and advisor level of expertise.
 Advisors are cross-trained in a variety of areas so that someone is always available to answer specific questions.
-Appointments and walk-in hours are available throughout the year.
+Appointments are available throughout the year.
 Students may also email general questions to the staff through COBIadvising@utoledo.edu.
 Degree audits (DARS) are available in the office and online through Student Self-Service though the myUT portal.

 DEGREE AUDIT REQUIREMENT (DARS)

 The Degree Audit Reporting System is an automated record that contains all of a student’s graduation requirements and tracks that student’s progress toward meeting those requirements.
 Degree audits are available to students upon request from the Office of Student Retention and Academic Success and online through the myUT portal Student Self-Service.
 Students are encouraged to keep current degree audits for their personal use and to discuss their degree audits with their academic advisors.

 Declaring or Changing a Major and/or Minor

 Forms for declaring or changing a college major and/or minor are available online at http://www.utoledo.edu/business/StuServ/Forms.html.

 All College of Business and Innovation degree requirements are the same for students whether or not they begin at UT or transfer into a program at some point.